amcconn1/stock-dashboard/README.md

 👉 [Launch the App](https://novicestockplatform.streamlit.app/)

 ## 📌 Problem Statement & Project Overview
-**Challenge**:
-Novice investors often struggle to make sense of complex financial data, leading to uninformed or emotional trading decisions.
-Traditional platforms either oversimplify the analysis or overwhelm users with financial nuances, heavy terminology, or excessive indicators.
+Since novice investors are constantly bombarded with fragmented financial information and analytical tools, making clear and informed investment decisions challenging.
+This robust information overload creating confusion and difficulty in formulating effective long-term stock investment strategies.
+As such, this project proposes an innovative approach by integrating long-term technical analysis, fundamental analysis, and news sentiment with short-term social media sentiment data.

-The **Novice Stock Platform** bridges this gap by integrating diverse data sources to include financial fundamentals, technical indicators, news sentiment, and social media sentiment into an intuitive, easy-to-understand dashboard.
+The **Novice Stock Platform** bridges this gap by integrating diverse data sources into an intuitive, easy-to-understand dashboard.
 By consolidating these signals into a **composite investment score** and providing interactive visualizations, the platform empowers users to make better-informed trading decisions without requiring deep financial expertise.

 ## 📝 Features
 - **Historical Snapshot**: Composite score over time with trade signals.